-While there may be endless reasons why your Clearwater home’s central air conditioner may need to be looked at by a certified contractor, there are several reasons that are quite common.
-Identifying them may create some personal understanding what a technician is referring to when they address the options for resolving the problem.
-Here are the top five problems that may result in a system’s failure.
+While there may be endless reasons why your Clearwater home’s central air conditioner may need to be looked at by a certified contractor, there are several reasons that are most common.
+Knowing what they are may create some personal understanding what a technician means when they outline the routes for resolving the problem.
+Here are the 5 most common problems that may result in a system’s failure.
 Check out the list below and consider whether your home has any of these issues.
 If so, schedule an HVAC inspection.

-Bad, haphazard or uncertified A/C wiring is unsafe and a possible fire hazard.
-Bad wiring may stop the system from getting power or can short the circuit breaker.
+Improper, haphazard or uncertified A/C wiring is unsafe and a possible fire hazard.
+Bad wiring may stop the system from getting power or can trip the circuit breaker.

 - Your Air Conditioner is Depleting refrigerant

 Refrigerant (typically referred to as Freon) is the chemical that cools the air within your air conditioning system.
-Low refrigerant may indicate a leak or problem with the refrigerant system.
+Reduced levels of refrigerant may indicate a leak or problem with the refrigerant system.
 If your air conditioning system needs to be recharged with refrigerant, typically that suggests there is a leak.
 All refrigerant leaks should be located and repaired.
-To learn about the phase out of R-22 refrigerant in the United States, we encourage you to visit the U.S. EPA website.
+To learn about the phase out of R-22 refrigerant in the United States, we highly recommend you to visit the U.S. EPA website.

 - Outside AC fan is not functioning